microsoft/botframework-solutions/docs/virtual-assistant/testing.md

 When opening the Assistant-WebTest project for the first time you will be assigned a unique port number for local debugging - you can check this by right clicking the Assistant-WebTest project in Visual Studio, choosing **Properties** and reviewing the App URL in the **Debug** section.
 Ensure this is entered into the Reply URLs section of your Authentication configuration. e.g. `https://localhost:44320/signin-oidc`.

-## Direct Line Sample

-A simple Console App is provided to demonstrate the base communication interaction required with a Virtual Assistant and highlights how a device can interact with a Virtual Assistant.
-The Sample enables you to conduct a conversation with a Virtual Assistant and demonstrates how responses can be processed including Adaptive Cards along with retrieving the "Speak" property which is the Speech friendly variation of the response.

-Examples are also provided on how events can be sent (device activation for example) as well as receiving responses to perform an action locally (e.g. change the navigation system or radio station).

-Update the code to reflect the Direct Line secret you created previously.

 ## Additional Platforms

-> We plan to offer additional test harnesses and integration samples for Linux and Android moving forward.
+We plan to offer additional test harnesses and integration samples for Linux and Android moving forward.